-- Other general expenditure

-- Banking services.
+- Other current expenses on goods and services not included in the previous sections - Other expenditure on buildings - Banking services.
 It excludes interest payments and loan repayments. - Financial expenses - Other general expenditure on external services.
-Advertising, publicity, public relations, accounting or tax advisory services, legal expenses, subscriptions, research and development services entrusted to other companies. - Expenditure on scholarships and grants paid directly to students.
+Advertising, publicity, public relations, accounting or tax advisory services, legal expenses, subscriptions, research and development services entrusted to other companies.